 Benchmark rates, also known as interest rate benchmarks and reference rates, are used in various different types of financial products and contracts and reflect what it costs for banks to borrow from each other.
-Currently benchmark rates are determined by using expert judgment of a contributing panel of banks and calculated and published daily by an independent industry body.
+Traditionally benchmark rates are determined by using expert judgment of a contributing panel of banks and calculated and published daily by an independent industry body.
 Benchmark rates are used selectively by banks in some but not all products and services.
 Bank of Ireland tends to use benchmarks such as the London Interbank Offered Rate (“LIBOR”) and Euro Interbank Offered Rate (“EURIBOR”) in business or corporate transactions as well as bank to bank transactions.

 The following are some questions and answers that will help you understand Benchmark Reform and how it might impact any products you hold or transact in with Bank of Ireland.
 We have also included some links to external websites where you can find out more about Benchmark Reform.